 "Environmental problems are always characterized by multiple, conflicting objectives and, typically, by multiple, conflicting interest groups... (read more)"

-Jared Cohon, Civil and Environmental Engineering; Engineering and Public Policy; President, CMU
+Jared Cohon, Civil and Environmental Engineering; Engineering and Public Policy; Past President, CMU

 "The consequences of human action now project distantly as never before in both time and space -for millennia and to the entire planet... (read more)"